 As we age, one of the first things many of us start to complain about are those “aches and pains.”

-We’re just not is lithe and flexible as we once were.
+We’re just not as lithe and flexible as we once were.
 Reaching for that box on the top shelf might just cause us to strain something.

 And, many of us will develop osteoarthritis.

-Not to be confused with rheumatoid arthritis, which is an autoimmune disease, osteoarthritis is the wear and tear that happens when your joint cartilage wears away from overuse, obesity, or just plain aging.
+Not to be confused with rheumatoid arthritis, which is an autoimmune disease (which, btw are on the rise in folks over 50), osteoarthritis is the wear and tear that happens when your joint cartilage wears away from overuse, obesity or just plain aging.